Rihalle Kaafi

 9qafey

 Numbers 10, 20, 100, 1000, and 10000 behave like masculine inanimate nouns, and are multiplied (except for 10, which is never multiplied) by prefixing them with clitics for one through nine.
-They are combined by placing them in apposition, from largest to smallest, before the noun they qualify
+They are combined by placing them in apposition, from largest to smallest, in construct state before the noun they qualify, which is in genitive case.
+As they and not the noun the qualify are the direct arguments of the verb, of adpositions, and of possessees, they go in the appropriate case given their syntactic role.

 Form